-The government was worried that the GE takeover would cause layoffs and hand foreign owners too much influence over a major industrial player.
-The controlling stake will enable the government to protect French interests. interests
+The government was worried that the government was worried that the GE takeover would cause layoffs and hand foreign owners too much influence over a major industrial player.
+The controlling stake will en-able the government to protect French interacts interests globalisation.

-Montebourg said: "This is a way of organising ourselves in the face of globalisation.
 It builds alliances rather than allowing France to become a giant shopping centre for foreign corporations to come and prey on our companies."